 - Balanced mono circuits.
 When wired as a balanced connector, a 1/4" TRS jack or plug is connected tip to signal high (hot), ring to signal low (cold), and sleeve to ground (earth). - Stereo Headphones, and rarely, stereo microphones and stereo line connections.
 When wired for stereo, a 1/4" TRS jack or plug is connected tip to left, ring to right and sleeve to ground (earth).
-Mackie mixers do not directly accept 1-plug-type stereo microphones.
-They must be separated into a left cord and a right cord, which are plugged into two mic preamps.
+VLZ4 mixers do not directly accept 1-plug-type stereo microphones.
+They must be separated into a left cord and a right cord, which are plugged into the two mic preamps.

-• Unbalanced Send/Return circuits.
-When wired as send/return "Y" connector, a 1/4" TRS jack or plug is connected tip to signal send (output from mixer), ring to signal return (input back into mixer), and sleeve to ground (earth).
+- You can cook up your own adapter for a stereo microphone.
+"Y" two cables out of a female 1/4" TRS jack to two male XLR plugs, one for the right signal and one for the left. - Unbalanced send/return circuits.
+When wired as a send/return "Y" connector, a 1/4" TRS jack or plug is connected tip to signal send (output from mixer), ring to signal return (input back into mixer), and sleeve to ground (earth).

-1/4" TS Phone Plugs and Jacks
+Unbalanced 1/4" TS Connector

-"TS" stands for Tip-Sleeve, the two connections available on a "mono" 1/4" phone jack or plug.
-See Figure C.
+TS stands for Tip-Sleeve, the two connections available on a mono 1/4" cable.
+This allows for a direct conection to the channel input jacks.
+Be sure the cables are wired per AES (Audio Engineering Society) standards: